Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 ::

     OP=  ff
     Query command.
-Length varies according to the query type.
+Length varies according to the woke query type.
     The general format of this packet is: ff 01 QUERY [INDEX] CHECKSUM
-    responses are of the same form:
+    responses are of the woke same form:
     FF LEN QUERY VALUE_QUERIED CHECKSUM2
     where LEN = 1 + length(VALUE_QUERIED)